 Keep in mind also that only the first 35 characters (including spaces) of your meta title will be visible to your visitors.

-Your meta-description appears directly below your meta-title when your site information displays in the search engine results page:
+Your meta-description appears directly below your meta-title when your site information displays on the search engine results page.

 As you can see, your meta-description is like a classified ad for your web page.
 The more relevant it is to the theme of your site, the more likely it is to encourage the right visitors to click on your site.
 It’s also important that your meta-description is interesting and gives your visitors a reason to visit your site.

-It’s important that your meta-keywords are consistent with the keywords which your page content is optimized for and that your meta-keywords are assigned to each page according to the overall structure of your site (see our article on silo structure for more information).
+It’s important that your meta-keywords are consistent with the keywords for which your page content is optimized and that your meta-keywords are assigned to each page according to the overall structure of your site (see our article on a silo structure for more information).

-The other option is to select the meta data you want and hire a web programmer to input it into your code.
+The other option is to select the metadata you want and hire a web programmer to input it into your code.
 As long as you’ve already provided the meta information you want, this job should take no longer than two minutes per page.
-So if your site is less than 30 pages, you shouldn’t be paying a programmer for more than one hour worth of work.
+So if your site is less than 30 pages, you shouldn’t be paying a programmer for more than one hour's worth of work.

-Optimizing these three types of meta data will help promote the value of your site to the search engines and to your visitors alike, increase the amount of visitors to your site and present you with more opportunities to monetize your web traffic or gather leads for your business.
-For more information about optimizing your meta descriptions, see the articles on this site about on page optimization and keywords research.
+Optimizing these three types of metadata will help promote the value of your site to the search engines and to your visitors alike, increase the number of visitors to your site and present you with more opportunities to monetize your web traffic or gather leads for your business.
+For more information about optimizing your meta descriptions, see the articles on this site about on-page optimization and keywords research.